rwema3/Container-interop/docs/ContainerInterface.md

 - Calls to the `has` method should only return `true` if the entry is part of the container.
   If the entry is not part of the container, `false` should be returned.
-- If the fetched entry has dependencies, **instead** of performing
+- If the fetched entry has dependencies, **instead** of performing the dependency lookup in the container, the lookup is performed on the *delegate container*.

+Important!
+By default, the lookup SHOULD be performed on the delegate container **only**, not on the container itself.